-You must complete lines 1 through 6 if any of the following apply:
+You must complete lines 1 through 7 if any of the following apply:

-- You are deducting medical and dental expenses. - You are claiming a federal credit (from federal Form 8396) for interest paid on mortgage credit certificates. - You are claiming a credit for a charitable contribution for which you are also taking a credit under Arizona law.
+- You are deducting medical and dental expenses. - You are claiming a federal credit (from federal Form 8396) for interest paid on mortgage credit certificates. - You are claiming an Arizona credit for a charitable contributions or a state income tax deduction.

-If any of the above items apply, complete lines 1 through 15 as instructed below.
+If any of those items (1 through 4) apply, complete federal form 1040 Schedule A and then complete lines 1 through 15.